gitbls/sdm/Docs/Disk-Encryption.md

 * `--nopwd` &mdash; Do not configure passphrase unlock; a keyfile is required
 * `--quiet` &mdash; Keep graphical desktop startup quiet (see 'known issues' below)
 * `--ssh` &mdash; Enable SSH in initramfs.
 Requires `--authorized-keys` to provide an authorized keys file for SSH security
+* `--sshbash` &mdash; Leave bash enabled in the SSH session rather than switching to the captive `cryptroot-unlock` (DEBUG only!)
+* `--sshport portnum` &mdash; Use the specified port rather than the Default 22
+* `--sshtimeout secs` &mdash; Use the specified timeout rather than the Default 300 seconds
 * `--reboot` &mdash; Reboot the system (into initramfs) when sdm-cryptconfig is complete
 * `--sdm` &mdash; sdm `cryptroot` plugin sets this.
 Not for manual use
 * `--unique-ssh` &mdash; Use a different SSH host key in initramfs than the host OS SSH key